phoebe-project/phoebe2/README.md

 ### 2.3.51 - units physical type astropy update bugfix

 * fixes parsing the physical type of a unit in latest releases of astropy.
 Without this fix, some constraints may fail to run.
-* if bundles were exported with failed constraints, call the newly implemented b.run_all_constraints.
+* implements a new b.run_all_constraints, which is now automatically called when importing from a file in case any constraints were in the failed state.

 ### 2.3.50 - contact binary estimators bugfix